How to Bake Chicken Wings That Are SOOO Crispy

 Total Time: 1 hour 25 minutes

-- 10 whole chicken wings, cut into flats and drumettes.
+- 10 whole chicken wings, cut into flats and drumettes (here's how to do it).
 Discard tips or use for a stock.

 - 1 Tbsp. baking powder (NOT baking soda)